Zoroastrianism in Azerbaijan: Ateshgah–Baku

-Ateshgah, one of the popular ancient monuments in Azerbaijan belonging to the seventeenth century CE is located in the village of Surakhani, fifteen km west of the capital Baku on the coast of the Caspian Sea.
-In some sources, this monument is called the fire worshippers' temple.
+Ateshgah, one of the popular ancient monuments in Azerbaijan dating to the seventeenth century CE is located in the village of Surakhani, 15km east of the capital Baku on the coast of the Caspian Sea.
+In some sources, this monument is called the fire worshipers' temple.
 The Ateshgah monument traces its origins to Zoroastrianism, which was the dominant religion in ancient Azerbaijan.
 Ateshgah temple has been designated as a world heritage site by UNESCO.
 The temple is not used since 1883 CE.

 Khinalig

-The village of Khinalig (Khinalug, Khinalyg) located in the west of the Guba district of Azerbaijan is also famous for its Zoroastrian temples.
+The village of Khinalig (Khinalug, Khinalyg) located in the west of the Quba District of Azerbaijan is also famous for its Zoroastrian temples.

 Burj sanctuary, reflecting Zoroastrian traces was built in the 7th century in the oldest part of Khinalig.
 There are many caves, pirs ('a holy place' or a 'shrine' in Azerbaijani) around the district.

 Zoroastrianism after Islam arrived in Azerbaijan

-In the 7th century, the Arabs conquered Persia including Azerbaijan.
-During this period many Zoroastrian temples and libraries were destroyed and burned, and many Zoroastrian texts were lost.
+In the 7th century, the Arabs conquered Persia, including Azerbaijan.
+During this period, many Zoroastrian temples and libraries were destroyed and burned, and many Zoroastrian texts were lost.
 Zoroastrians were treated as dhimmis (People of the Book) as well as Jews and Christians by the Arabs.
-It means that they could retain their religious practices, but must pay the jizya.
-Despite all the difficulties Iranians did convert, and Zoroastrianism became a minority religion in Iran.
+It means that they could retain their religious practices and were protected by the government in exchange for paying the jizya.
+Despite all the difficulties, Iranians did convert, and Zoroastrianism became a minority religion in Iran.